Jorman/Scripts/README.md

 Please star this project - if you find a problem, please do report it.

 While the scripts do not change often, the project is regualrly reviewed.
-The world of
+The world of Torrenting is well established, but tweaks, tricks and usage evolves.

+As things evolve, these scripts will be updated.
+If you would like to add, suggest ideas or propose new methods, please do open either an Issue or pop me a message.

 # TODO
-Make some good expalation on how to use these scripts
+Make some good expalation on how to use these scripts - see the Wiki (top)